 Longevity clinics play a pivotal role in translating theoretical developments into practical applications, leveraging findings from longevity science alongside evidence-based diagnostics and interventions, as well as experimental solutions and emerging technologies.
 These clinics have already demonstrated success in optimizing health, preventing diseases, and extending the healthspan for their clients.
-The success of the first health optimization centers and longevity clinics, such as Cooper's Clinic or Clevland Clinic in the US, Longevity Center in Europe, and Chi Longevity in Singapore, has led to the establishment of more longevity clinics worldwide.
+The success of the first health optimization centers and longevity clinics, such as the Human Longevity, Fountain Life in the US, Longevity Center in Europe, and Chi Longevity in Singapore, has led to the establishment of more longevity clinics worldwide.
 However, as the field expands, collaboration and the establishment of standards, guidelines, and broader approval by official medical bodies are essential to ensure that the actors in the field are aligned with the idea of evidence-based medicine and do not fringe to more futuristic ideas.

 This paper was framed based on the presentations and panel discussion from the Longevity Clinics Roundtable.
 The document provides a groundwork for the definition of longevity clinics.
 We describe the standards of established, existing longevity clinics and underscore the distinction between institutions that offer similar solutions.
 We lay down the current status of the biological age biomarkers, the measurement that distinguishes healthy longevity medicine from the other medical branches.
-Additionally, we described the current steps taken toward broader recognition by medical regulatory boards and gaining public approval.
+Additionally, we described current steps taken toward broader recognition by medical regulatory boards and steps aiming at increasing understanding by the general public.
 Finally, we provide insights into the future of longevity diagnostics, interventions, and the whole field.

-What is healthy longevity medicine ?
+What is healthy longevity medicine?